Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Introduction

-Secondly, current robotic rehabilitation strategies struggle to deliver effective AAN therapy due to their limited adaptability.
-The key challenge in developing AAN training strategies is to encourage active participation while only providing the necessary level of assistance~\cite{shahbazi2016robotics,dalla2021review,yang2022task}.
-Patient's voluntary output forces and motion tracking errors are commonly used as metrics to assess patient engagement and guide the design of robot controllers for various rehabilitation goals~\cite{warraich2010neural,pehlivan2015minimal,asl2020field}.
-While therapists‘ expertise allows for comprehensive evaluation of the patients’ status through multi-modal feedback, therapist's corrective actions are essential to promote therapist-level adaptive assistance~\cite{sharifi2020assist}.
-Numerous studies have leveraged probabilistic models to reproduce therapist expertise for reference trajectory shaping and force generation in AAN therapy~\cite{proietti2016upper}.
-In these methods, rehabilitation outcomes are defined by the therapist and the corresponding references are generated for robot controllers~\cite{pezeshki2023cooperative,yang2022task}.
-However, the effectiveness of therapy remains constrained by the difficulty of balancing robotic assistance with patients’ active participation.
+Second, current robotic rehabilitation strategies struggle to deliver effective AAN therapy due to their limited adaptability.
+The key idea of developing AAN training strategies is to encourage active participation by only providing the necessary level of assistance~\cite{shahbazi2016robotics,dalla2021review,yang2022task}.
+Patients' voluntary output forces and motion tracking errors are commonly used as metrics to assess patient engagement and guide the design of robot controllers for various rehabilitation goals~\cite{warraich2010neural,pehlivan2015minimal,asl2020field}.
+While therapists' expertise allows for comprehensive evaluation of the patients' status through multi-modal feedback, therapists' corrective actions are essential to promote therapist-level adaptive assistance~\cite{sharifi2020assist}.
+Numerous studies have leveraged probabilistic models to reproduce therapist expertise for shaping reference trajectories and force profiles in AAN therapy~\cite{proietti2016upper}.
+In these methods, rehabilitation goals are defined by the therapist and the corresponding references are generated for robot controllers~\cite{pezeshki2023cooperative,yang2022task}.
+However, the effectiveness of therapy remains constrained by the difficulty of balancing robotic assistance with patients' active participation.
 Therefore, a promising therapist-in-the-loop AAN training strategy that maximizes patient engagement while seamlessly integrating therapist-informed corrections remains necessary.

-This article proposes a novel therapist-in-the-loop rehabilitation framework that leverages two isomorphic collaborative robots to deliver the AAN movement therapy.
-The contributions of this study are twofold.
-First, therapist-informed corrective forces are encoded as via-points in a latent space, ensuring that the therapist only provides the minimal necessary assistance instead of re-planning the entire reference trajectory or force profile.
+This article proposes a novel therapist-in-the-loop rehabilitation framework that leverages two isomorphic collaborative robots to deliver AAN therapy.
+The contributions are twofold.
+First, therapist-informed corrective forces are encoded as via-points in a latent space, enabling the therapist to provide only the minimal necessary assistance instead of re-planning the entire reference trajectory or force profile.
 Second, a shape-adaptive AAN rehabilitation policy is learned to partially and progressively deform the reference trajectory based on the encoded patient motion preferences and therapist-informed via-points.